vstebunov/HALUtility/README.md

 + User could rename game and search it in preliminary
 + Don't load background and don't show it
 + Windows refresh name after save
++ Load game contains special symbol in request
++ See long names